xilin2/vision-openpose-video/README.md

 There are two sets of models to be added: Pytorch OpenPose and Yolo Hand Detection

 **1. Add Pytorch OpenPose models.**
 You have two options.
 If you have the models already available, you can copy over the models into the directory "model" found in the project root directory.
 Otherwise, you can download the models into the same "model" folder from [Dropbox](https://www.dropbox.com/sh/7xbup2qsn7vvjxo/AABWFksdlgOMXR_r5v3RwKRYa?dl=0).
-You shoudl have the following file in your "model" folder.
+You should have the following files in your "model" folder.

 * body_pose.caffemodel
 * hand_pose.caffemodel